Current News

 Air Pollution especially Diesel Exhaust and Gasoline Exhaust are threats to anyone with asthma.
 Exhaust fumes and particles from the combustion of these fossil fuels are a known trigger of asthma attacks.

-What can you do to help? - Contact the School Principal and the School Superindendent for that county to ask why the anti-idling signs are not posted and if the school bus drivers are not shutting off their engines as the WV School Policy States.
+What can you do to help? – Contact the School Principal and the School Superindendent for that county to ask why the anti-idling signs are not posted and if the school bus drivers are not shutting off their engines as stated in the WV School Policy.

 The West Virginia Department of Education has a policy in place to reduce idling problems near schools.
 It regulates the school buses idling by stating: